lamcao1206/BKGreenHouse/iot_ai/README.md

 ## Connection
 - Connect to adafruit server and get data from it
-- Store data in a centralized file
+- Send data after prediction to a feed in AdaFruit.io

 ## Main program
 - Build an AI program to classify appropriate condition if a plant is good.

 ## Commands
 Set up virtual environment for Python
 ```
 python3.11 -m venv myenv
 source myenv/bin/activate